rromanotero/os_labs/2_HAL_and_Fonts/README.md

 4. Using the framebuffer, write fonts and software that prints to the screen

 ### Tasks
-1. (8 pts) Print Alice in Wonderland's excerpt (use different colours as shown in the demo)
+1. (8 pts) Print 12 characters (use different colours as shown in the demo)
-    - For full marks implement all letters and numbers (you can skip symbols).
+    - They can be different characters to the ones in the demo
 2. Pick one or the other, but not both:
     - (2 pts) Get the fonts to scale up and down (as shown in the demo)
     - (1 pts) Get hal_video_puts to start over from the top when reaching the end of the screen but not without first asking for "Enter to continue" in RED colour. (as shown in demo)

 Notes and Hints: